Leadout-Capital/leadout-site/README.md

 ## Contentful

+### How to make changes

 Use [Contentful](https://app.contentful.com) to update text and image content on the website.
-You can also publish a build from Contentful.
 The `Content Models` page is preset &mdash; you probably won't need to change this unless you're making significant changes to the site.

-### How to make changes

 Most of the content you'll be updating is under the `Content` page.
 You can filter your view by `Content type`, or simply search for the field you're trying to update.
 Descriptions of each content model and how to use them is detailed under `Content Models`.
 To update a field, simply select it from the table in the center of the page.
 This will open a view where you can edit